WMC’s Cardiac and Pulmonary Rehab is second to none

 There are also reasons patients who have had a cardiac event, from bypass surgery to stents placed at hospitals across Middle Tennessee — actually wait.

 Yes, it’s because of the life-changing therapy they receive as a part of the 12-week program, but it’s more than that.
 It’s the hugs.
 The smiles.
 The laughter.
 The friendships.
-So many friendships, in fact, the department hosts a cardiac rehab reunion each year that draws a hundred or more graduates of the program who come back year after year to hug their therapists and say thanks one more time.
-Read more about the reunions.
+So many friendships, in fact, the department hosts a cardiac rehab reunion each year that draws a hundred or more graduates of the program who come back year after year to hug the therapists and say thanks one more time.

 The 12-week program teaches lifestyle changes, diet and stress management.
 The long-range goal being to help cardiac patients learn to live and continue to maintain an active, healthy lifestyle.